dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 # What about $\RR$?

-Schlafli, 19th century: $X$ can have $3,7,1$ or $27$ lines.
+Schlafli, 19th century: $X$ can have $3,7,15$ or $27$ lines.
 So it's not constant, and thus there's not an invariant number here, but Segre (1942) distinguished between hyperbolic and elliptic lines.

-R
+Recall the characterization of elements in $\Aut \RR$ as elliptic/hyperbolic: